GenieFramework/Genie.jl/README.md

 # Genie
 ### The highly productive Julia web framework
 Genie is a full-stack MVC web framework that provides a streamlined and efficient workflow for developing modern web applications.
 It builds on Julia's strengths (high-level, high-performance, dynamic, JIT compiled), exposing a rich API and a powerful toolset for productive web development.

-#### Julia compatibility
+## Current status
-Genie is fully compatible with Julia v0.6.
+Genie is undergoing massive refactoring to fully support Julia v0.7/1.0 and move onto the HTTP stack.
+Expect that things will break oftenly before being stable.

 ## Quick start
 In a Julia session clone `Genie` and its dependencies: